What now for St Johnstone?

 MacPherson, though, already has his new manager in a sweat after dislocating his shoulder in a bounce game on Monday.

-And Davidson has challenged his squad to rise to the challenge of compensating for the loss of two lynchpins of their historic trophy double.
+And Davidson has asked his squad to rise to the challenge of compensating for the loss of two lynchpins of their historic trophy double.

 "Ali and Jason were very important players for us but probably, strength in depth, we are a little bit stronger," he said.